Mayor Alan McGraw | Craig Morgan, Place 1 | George White, Place 2

 Alan McGraw was elected to his first term as Mayor of Round Rock in May 2008 and was sworn in to his second term in May 2011.
 Prior to his election, Mayor McGraw served on the Round Rock City Council for seven years, four of those years as Mayor Pro-Tem.
 A Round Rock real estate attorney, Mayor McGraw holds a degree in accounting from Stephen F. Austin State University, a Masterâ€™s in Taxation from Colorado State University, and a law degree from the University of Texas.
 Mayor McGraw is a member of the Round Rock Chamber of Commerce, Round Rock Sertoma, and First United Methodist Church of Round Rock.
 He serves on the Executive Committee of the Capital Area Council of Governments, the Clean Air Coalition, and the regional Transit Working Group.
 He is also active in the Austin Woods and Waters Club, an organization dedicated to preserving the outdoors.
 He and his wife, Kathy, have two children, Paige who attends Texas Christian University, and Chase who attends Texas Tech University.
 Email

 Craig Morgan was elected to Place 1 in May 2011.
-Since arriving in Round Rock in 2005, Morgan, a Round Rock attorney, has been an active member in the Round Rock community.
-He currently serves on the St. Davidâ€™s Round Rock Medical Center Board of Trustees and is a current member of the Rotary Club of Round Rock.
+Morgan, a Round Rock attorney, has been an active member in the Round Rock community.
+He currently serves on the St. Davidâ€™s Round Rock Medical Center Board of Trustees, Capital Area Metropolitan Planning Organization Policy Board (CAMPO), Chasco Family YMCA board of directors, and the Round Rock Campus Advisory Committee for ACC.
+He is also a current member of the Rotary Club of Round Rock and attends the Fellowship at Forest Creek in Round Rock.
 He is a Leadership Round Rock graduate and has previously served on the Round Rock Chamber of Commerce Board of Directors and the Leadership Round Rock Planning Board.
 Additionally, Morgan served as a Commissioner on the Round Rock Planning and Zoning Commission, is a former member of the Ridgeview Middle School PTA, and served as a member of the Round Rock Charter Review Commission in 2007.
-Morgan received his undergraduate degree from Texas Tech University, an MBA from Southwest Texas State University, (now Texas State University) and his law degree from the University of Tulsa College of Law.
+Morgan received his undergraduate degree from Texas Tech University, an MBA from Southwest Texas State University (now Texas State University), and his law degree from the University of Tulsa College of Law.
 He is married to Amanda Morgan and they have one son, Garret.
 Email

 George White was elected to Place 2 in May 2008.
 He has lived in Round Rock since 1998 and was named â€śRound Rock Citizen of the Yearâ€ť in 2005.
 George has more than 22 years of experience, predominately in senior operations management positions, with Abbot Laboratories.
 He graduated from the University of North Carolina and earned a masterâ€™s degree from East Carolina University in 1974.
 For seven years, he taught college courses in accounting, micro- and macroeconomics, and other business subjects.
 George is very active in the community, volunteering his time and expertise with a number of organizations.
 He is Past Chairman and a current member of the Board for St. Davidâ€™s Round Rock Medical Center.
 George is also a member and Past Chairman for the Board for the YMCA of Greater Williamson County.
 He served on the Finance Advisory Committee for the 2007 Round Rock ISD School Bond Election and served on the Round Rock Citizen/Police Review Board.
 In addition, George is a member of the Round Rock Rotary Club, the nine county Rural Capital Area Work Force Development Board, Greater Round Rock Community Foundation Board, Round Rock Chamber of Commerce and the Veterans of Foreign Wars, Round Rock Post 9078.
 George is a Distinguished Military Graduate of Field Artillery Officer Candidate School and volunteered for duty in the Vietnam War.
 George has been married to his wife, Sally, for 40 years and has two children and seven grandchildren.
 He enjoys cattle ranching and is a member of the Texas and Southwest Cattle Raisers Association and the American Angus Association.
 Email